Zall9/Tetris-C-ArrayBased-GTK/README.md

 Feel free to upgrade/modify the code.

 /!\There is a segfault bug with a piece rotating.
-If you manage to fix the bug please post a comment and tell me how ! :) /!\
+If you manage to fix the bug please make a PR ! :) /!\